 - Many efforts have been done to protect grizzly bears.
 For example:

-- In parts of Canada, grizzly bear is listed as endangered, while it is listed as threatened in contiguous United States.
+- In parts of Canada, the grizzly bear is listed as endangered, while it is listed as threatened in the contiguous United States.

-- In British Columbia (Canada), protected areas and parks are established to protect the habitat of grizzly bears population.
-For example, Khutzymateen Grizzly Bear Sanctuary, a 44,300 hectares park located along the northern coast of British Columbia.
+- In British Columbia (Canada), protected areas and parks are established to protect the habitat of the grizzly bear population.
+For example, Khutzymateen Grizzly Bear Sanctuary is a 44,300 hectares park located along the northern coast of British Columbia.

 - In the United States, different organizations made a lot of efforts to educate the public on the safety and habits of grizzly bears and different ways to reduce conflicts between humans and grizzly bears.
 For example, the Interagency Grizzly Bear Recovery Committee is one of the many organizations working hard for the recovery of grizzly bears in the contiguous United States.

 What Do Grizzly Bears Need To Survive

 - Grizzly bears need a good, healthy habitat for survival that provides all the necessary components for the species to flourish.
 Such as food, shelter, places to the den, a lot of space, and solitude.

 - There are approximately 55,000 wild grizzly bears in North America.